Are you frustrated by Steam repeatedly failing to open? We’ve got the fix.

 - Just below the ‘’Programs’’ icon, click on ‘’Uninstall a program.

-- Locate and click on the Steam app in the list.
+- Locate and click on the Steam app on the list.

 - Click Uninstall and follow the uninstall wizard steps.